View on GitHub

 #

-# Simple usage: just set assign_good_first_old = true in rulesets (see example above)
+# Simple usage: Just set assign_good_first_old = true in rulesets (see example above).

-# Define this section only if you want to customize the default behavior.
+# Define this section ONLY if you want to customize the default behavior.

 #